Sanitary pads empower women and keep girls healthy and in school. Who knew that something so simple could be so life changing?

 More than 90% of the women in Sierra Leone have undergone Female Genital Cutting (FGC).
 This means that they find it incredibly painful to insert anything into their bodies.

-It is generally considered taboo to use any of these products in developing countries, therefore the reliable sanitary pad is a much more socially acceptable option!
+Additionally, it is generally considered taboo to use any of these products in developing countries.
+Virginity is very highly valued and teenage girls do not use tampons or cups for fear of ruining their future chance of marriage.
+The reliable sanitary pad is a much more socially acceptable option!

 WHY DON’T YOU GIVE ALL THE PADS AWAY FOR FREE?

 Women in Sierra Leone don’t find hand-outs empowering.
 We’ve had women tell us directly “We don’t want free things, we want business.
 We’re business women, work with us.”